FarronF/limerick-council-meetings/meetings/2023/11/01-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Meeting of the Municipal District of Newcastle West - 4th October 2023.md

 and to an application made to the ESB with regard to this matter.
 In replying, the Director

-agreed to liaise with the ESB to get this issue resolved as soon as possible.--- 9
+agreed to liaise with the ESB to get this issue resolved as soon as possible.
+---
+9

 An update was sought on the Devon Road Cross, Templeglantine, and in replying, the Senior